PKU-YuanGroup/Open-Sora-Plan/docs/Report-v1.0.0.md

 We present the loss curves for two distinct initialization methods under 17×256×256.
 The yellow curve represents the loss using tail init, while the blue curve corresponds to the loss from center initialization.
 As shown in the graph, tail initialization demonstrates better performance on the loss curve.
 Additionally, we found that center initialization leads to error accumulation, causing the collapse over extended durations.

 #### Inference Tricks
-Despite the VAE in Diffusion training being frozen, we still find it challenging to afford the cost of the CasualVideoVAE.
+Despite the VAE in Diffusion training being frozen, we still find it challenging to afford the cost of the CausalVideoVAE.
 In our case, with 80GB of GPU memory, we can only infer a video of either 256×512×512 or 32×1024×1024 resolution using half-precision, which limits our ability to scale up to longer and higher-resolution videos.
 Therefore, we adopt tile convolution, which allows us to infer videos of arbitrary duration or resolution with nearly constant memory usage.

 ### Data Construction
 We define a high-quality video dataset based on two core principles: (1) No content-unrelated watermarks.
 (2) High-quality and dense captions.